Jaime-N/Polygon-PoS-Milestones_Tutorial/README.md

 ![Finality After Milestones](./pics/30.png)

-Finality achieved after 30 blocks (approx. 1 minute)
+Finality achieved after 30 blocks, with a 2s block time (approx. 1 minute)

 ### 3.2 Using the Milestone API